AdguardTeam/AdguardForWindows/README.md

 AdGuard is a unique tool that blocks ads in apps and browsers even without ROOT privileges, protects your privacy, and helps you manage your apps.
 AdGuard gives you options of running it either VPN or HTTP proxy mode and allows to set up custom DNS settings (with DNSCrypt support).

-To get more information and to download AdGuard for Android, visit our website [https://adguard.com/](https://adguard.com/adguard-android/overview.html).
+To get more information and to download AdGuard for Windows, visit our website [https://adguard.com/](https://adguard.com/adguard-windows/overview.html).

 <img src="https://cdn.adguard.com/public/Adguard/screenshots/adguardwindowsmainEN.png" width="400px"> <img src="https://cdn.adguard.com/public/Adguard/screenshots/windowsgeneralEN.png" width="400px">